-Added/amended June 26, 2019 by Resolution No. 19-1041
+Added/amended June 26, 2019 by Resolution No. 19-1041 Amended October 13, 2021 by Resolution No. 21-1656

 Provides homeownership opportunities to low- and moderate-income homebuyers (defined as "Applicant" for this program) through the provision of financial assistance when purchasing a home, in accordance with federal, state and local laws and regulations.